Christoph/VIS_Tableau_Tutorial/README.md

    - side-by-side views, interaction, dashboard
    <!-- - [Slides](pdfs/Intro.pdf), [Video](https://youtu.be/XbpDjCeJQIk) -->

-If you find errors and have some feedback feel free to contact me!
+If you find errors or want to give some feedback, feel free to contact us.